 Carangidae

 Jacks and Pompanos – Small to large fishes with body shapes varying from deep and compressed to elongate and fusiform.
-The eyes have an adipose lid that is either poorly or strongly developed.
-First dorsal fin may be well-developed or series of spines.
-Most have a forked caudal fin.
-First 1 or 2 anal fin spines are separate and may be embedded.
-Many have bony scutes along lateral line.
+Eyes with an adipose lid that is either poorly or strongly developed.
+First dorsal well-developed or series of spines.
+Most species with a forked caudal fin.
+First 1 or 2 anal fin spines separate and may be embedded.
+Many with bony scutes along lateral line.
 Body shape and coloring change dramatically with age (Kells and Carpenter 2011).

 Alectis ciliaris – African Pompano